draperlaboratory/cbat_tools/explicit_edge/README.md

 --------------
 ### Prerequisites

-Before installing `value_set`, the following requirements must be met:
+Before installing `explicit_edge`, the following requirements must be met:

 * BAP 1.6+ must be available.
 Confirm with `bap --version`.
 * core 0.11+ must be available.
 Confirm with `ocamlfind query core`.